 The prime responsibility for all aspects of marketing communications, whatever their kind or content, always rests with the marketer.
 This responsibility includes contributions to the marketing communication by suppliers, contractors and other external resources and applies regardless of how the communication is technically produced or disseminated.
 Marketers are responsible for external materials they choose to incorporate into or refer to in their marketing communications.

 All who take part in the planning, programming, creation, publication or execution of any marketing communication have a degree of responsibility commensurate with their respective positions and activities for ensuring the observance of the Code.
-The principle of responsibility is further explained in the opening section of this code.
+The principle of responsibility is further explained in the Responsibility section in the opening of this code.

 Article 25 – Correction and redress for contravention of the Code